michelbalzer/contao-less/README.md

 contao-less
 ===========

-LESS-Stylesheets for Contao Core Modules
+LESS-Stylesheets for Contao Core Modules in the Frontend